-&lt;sup>6 Port Management Act 1995, s 49Q(5).
+6 Port Management Act 1995, s 49Q(5).

-&lt;sup>7 Port Management Act 1995, s 49Q(6).
+7 Port Management Act 1995, s 49Q(6).

-&lt;sup>8 Port Management Act 1995, s 48A.
+8 Port Management Act 1995, s 48A.

-&lt;sup>9 Port Management Act 1995, s 48A read with Essential Services Commission Act 2001, s 5(2).
+9 Port Management Act 1995, s 48A read with Essential Services Commission Act 2001, s 5(2).

-&lt;sup>10 Essential Services Commission Act 2001, s 8(1).
+10 Essential Services Commission Act 2001, s 8(1).

-&lt;sup>11 Essential Services Commission Act 2001, s 8(2).
+11 Essential Services Commission Act 2001, s 8(2).

-&lt;sup>12 Essential Services Commission Act 2001, s 8A(1).
+12 Essential Services Commission Act 2001, s 8A(1).

-&lt;sup>13 Port Management Act 1995, s48(1)(a) to (e).
+13 Port Management Act 1995, s48(1)(a) to (e).

-- allow a provider of prescribed services a reasonable opportunity to recover the efficient costs of providing prescribed services, including a return commensurate with the risks involved. - facilitate and promote competition between ports, and between shippers and between other persons conducting commercial activities in ports. - eliminate resource allocation distortions by prohibiting a State sponsored port operator from providing a relevant service at a price lower than the competitively neutral price for that service.
+- protect the interests of users of prescribed services by ensuring that prescribed prices are fair and reasonable whilst having regard to the level of competition in, and efficiency of, the regulated industry. - allow a provider of prescribed services a reasonable opportunity to recover the efficient costs of providing prescribed services, including a return commensurate with the risks involved. - facilitate and promote competition between ports, and between shippers and between other persons conducting commercial activities in ports. - eliminate resource allocation distortions by prohibiting a State sponsored port operator from providing a relevant service at a price lower than the competitively neutral price for that service.